Jean-Christophe Novelli: Career

 Novelli moved to Britain in 1983, working in several establishments including the Chewton Glen Hotel in New Milton, Hampshire, later running Keith Floyd's Maltster's Arms restaurant in Totnes, Devon.
 He won the first of four Michelin stars as Chef Patron at Gordleton Mill in Lymington, Hampshire and was awarded Best Outstanding Dessert by Egon Ronay before becoming head chef at the Four Seasons Hotel on Hyde Park Corner, London.
 In 1996 he founded his restaurant, 'Maison Novelli', in Clerkenwell, London.

 He opened further restaurants in London, France and South Africa.
 Novelli also expanded into the gastro-pub market, his first being The White Horse in Harpenden.
-In 2005 he launched the Novelli Academy Cookery School based at his home in Hertfordshire.
-He opened his first of many brasserie concept restaurants in the Double Tree Hilton Hotel in Liverpool but withdrew the brand after a mutual decision between the brand and the owner in January 2016.
-In 2018 he opened 'Novelli at City Quays' in the new AC Marriott hotel in the City Quays, Belfast, Northern Ireland.
+In 2005, he launched the Novelli Academy Cookery School based at his home in Hertfordshire.
+He opened his first of many brasserie concept restaurants in the DoubleTree Hilton Hotel in Liverpool but withdrew the brand after a mutual decision between the brand and the owner in January 2016.
+In 2018, he opened 'Novelli at City Quays' in the new AC Marriott hotel in the City Quays, Belfast, Northern Ireland.

-In 2013 Novelli launched recipe book, Simply Novelli.
-In it he aimed to eliminate the myth that French cuisine is difficult and time-consuming to prepare.
+In 2013, Novelli launched a recipe book, Simply Novelli.
+In it, he aimed to eliminate the myth that French cuisine is difficult and time-consuming to prepare.

 Novelli Restaurants Limited

-In 2016 The Novelli Restaurant Limited brand was created and the Restaurant Team devised three offerings mainly aimed at quality hotels: Terrané by Jean-Christophe Novelli (brasseries), Bistro '61 by Jean-Christophe Novelli (bistro style) and Rapido by JCN (short menu concept) In 2018 Novelli announced the opening of his restaurant in the first Marriot hotel in Northern Ireland.
+In 2016, the Novelli Restaurants Limited brand was created, and the Restaurant Team devised three offerings mainly aimed at quality hotels: Terrané by Jean-Christophe Novelli (brasseries), Bistro '61 by Jean-Christophe Novelli (bistro style) and Rapido by JCN (short menu concept).
+In 2018, Novelli announced the opening of his restaurant in the first Marriott hotel in Northern Ireland.

 Accolades

-Jean-Christophe Novelli is a 5/5 AA Rosette and multi Michelin Star award-winning chef who has also been dubbed "The Nation’s Favourite French Chef", European Chef of Year finalist representing Great Britain, recipient of the prestigious Egon Ronay Dessert of the Year award.
+Jean-Christophe Novelli is a 5/5 AA Rosette and multi-Michelin-Star award-winning chef who has also been dubbed "The Nation’s Favourite French Chef", European Chef of the Year finalist representing Great Britain, and recipient of the prestigious Egon Ronay Dessert of the Year award.
 Voted the AA's Chef's Chef of the Year by his peers.
 His Novelli Academy has been voted one of the Top 25 Cooking Academies in the World, which he still owns and where he regularly hosts classes and performs his own cookery demonstrations.

-On 5 September 2007 Novelli was awarded an Honorary Doctor of Arts from the University of Bedfordshire.
+On 5 September 2007, Novelli was awarded an Honorary Doctor of Arts from the University of Bedfordshire.

 In March 2021, Novelli was awarded an honorary MBE by Her Majesty the Queen in recognition of his many acts of "voluntary and charitable service".